• Skip to main content

 Summary

 • kaban – 鞄 (かばん) : a noun meaning ‘bag’ in Japanese.
 This can also work as plural.
-The two components of this kanji character literally mean ‘leather for wrapping’.
-This kanji concept is not completely in line with the meaning, but still very close.
-People in the past used a piece of leather to wrap things and carry them.
+Two kanji parts, “革” and “包”, literally mean ‘leather for wrapping’ in Japanese.
+This literal interpretation is not completely in line with the actual meaning, but still understandable, I think.
+People in the past used a piece of leather to wrap things to carry.

 Hope my explanations are understandable and helpful for Japanese learners.